dfelinto/blender-manual/modifiers/modify/vertex_weight.rst

       - :guilabel:`UV`: use an UV layer's coordinates.

    :guilabel:`Use Channel`
-      Which channel to use as weight factor source (intensity, RGB, HSV, alpha - the options are quite self-explanatory, I guess…).
+      Which channel to use as weight factor source (intensity, RGB, HSV, alpha - the options are quite self-explanatory, I guess...).

    :guilabel:`Object`
-      The object to be used as reference for :guilabel:`Object` mapping…
+      The object to be used as reference for :guilabel:`Object` mapping...

    :guilabel:`UV Layer`
-      The UV layer to be used for :guilabel:`UV` mapping…
+      The UV layer to be used for :guilabel:`UV` mapping...

 Viewing Modified Weights